Chart Color Schemes

 Household Composition

-Hawthorne features high concentrations of group households, with a higher-than-average median household size
+Hawthorne features high concentrations of group households, with a fairly typical median household size

-Family households account for 71.0% of all households, including 37.0% couples with children, 23.5% couples without children, and 9.3% single parent families.
-Non-family households make up the remaining 29.0%, consisting of 23.8% lone person households and 5.2% group households.
-The median household size is 2.6 people, which is larger than the Greater Brisbane average of 2.4.
+Family households constitute 71.0% of all households, including 37.0% couples with children, 23.5% couples without children, and 9.3% single parent families.
+Non-family households comprise the remaining 29.0%, with lone person households at 23.8% and group households making up 5.2%.
+The median household size is 2.6 people, aligning with the Greater Brisbane average.

 Frequently Asked Questions - Households